-Eligibility and Vesting - Employees meeting certain criteria, as defined, are eligible to participate in the Plan one month following their date of employment.
+Eligibility and Vesting - All former SourceGas LLC employees meeting certain criteria, as defined, are eligible to participate in the Plan on their date of hire.
 The Plan includes an automatic-enrollment provision whereby all newly eligible employees are automatically enrolled in the Plan unless they affirmatively elect not to participate in the Plan.
-Automatically enrolled participants have their deferral rate set at 6% of eligible compensation and their contributions invested in a target retirement fund appropriate for their age until changed by the participant.
-The Plan includes an Automatic Savings Increase (ASI) feature where the participant's savings rate will increase 1% annually until their savings rate reaches 10%, they have elected to change their savings rate, or they elected to opt-out of ASI.
+Automatically enrolled participants have their deferral rate set at 3% of eligible compensation and their contributions invested in a target retirement fund appropriate for their age until changed by the participant.

-Participants are vested immediately in their contributions, plus actual earnings thereon.
-Vesting in the Company's contribution portion of their accounts is based on years of service at a rate of 20% per year.
-A participant is 100% vested after five years of service.
-Certain Cheyenne Light, Fuel and Power participants are immediately vested in Company matching contributions.
-Participants also become fully vested in Company matching contributions if their employment with the Company is terminated due to retirement at or after attainment of age 65, total and permanent disability, or death.
+Participants are vested immediately in their contributions and the Company's 3% Nonelective Employer or Safe Harbor contributions, plus actual earnings, thereon.
+Vesting in the Company's discretionary contribution portion of their accounts is based on years of service at a rate of 33.3% per year.
+A participant is 100% vested after three years of service.
+Participants also become fully vested in Company discretionary contributions if their employment with the Company is terminated due to retirement at or after attainment of age 65, total and permanent disability or death.

-Contributions - Contributions to the Plan include (i) salary reduction contributions authorized by participants, (ii) matching contributions made by the Company, (iii) discretionary contributions made by the Company; and (iv) participant rollovers from another plan.
+Contributions - Contributions to the Plan include (i) salary reduction contributions authorized by participants, (ii) Safe Harbor contributions made by the Company, (iii) discretionary contributions made by the Company; and (iv) participant rollovers from another plan.

 Participants may contribute up to 50% of their eligible compensation to the Plan each year.
 These contributions are subject to certain IRC limitations with an annual maximum contribution of \$18,000 for 2016.
 Participants who have attained age 50 before the end of the plan year are eligible to make catch-up contributions.
 There is no limit to how often participants may change their contribution percentages.
-The Plan provides for Company matching contributions and Company Retirement Contributions for certain eligible participants.
+The Plan provides for Company Safe Harbor contributions and Company Retirement Contributions for certain eligible participants.